jepugs/Fn/README.md

 - A powerful metaprogramming system via macros
 - Many parentheses

-At the time of writing, Version 0 of fn is very nearly complete.
 Version 0 is a minimal prototype of fn which supports most of the core language features.
-You can build it and run code, although `import` is not fully implemented, so you are limited to a single module.
+There will be three parts to the spec: one each for the language, the standard library, and the frontend.
+Currently the language spec is done (up to editing and a few missing details) and fully implemented in the interpreter (up to bug-testing and setting the default module environment).
+See the file lang-spec.org for the current draft of the language spec.

+## Can I actually use this?

+Ok so, like, it works.
+All the built-in syntax and special forms compile and run as they're supposed to.
+We also leak memory right now, though the garbage collector is not that far away.
+What I'm saying is, you can probably use it soon.
+I mean, that's my whole point here.
+I don't care if anyone ever reads this README.
+I'm just sick of Python being the best programming language for what I want to do.
+Whitespace is syntax(!!) in Python, for fuck's sake! fn is so far removed from that bullshit, that it has formalized fucking **syntactic forms**, where we formally define whitespace to do nothing beyond separating atoms; in all other contexts, it could be deleted.
+Plus the lambda semantics in fn are Good and Righteous.
+With closures, you can make private member variables, no problem!
+All I'm saying is, I designed fn exactly the way I want it.
+It's simultaneously object-oriented and functional, both in the worst possible way.

 ## Building fn